amishbni/fraud/README.md

 docker-compose up -d --build
 ```

-Create a superuser that has admin privileges:
+Create a superuser that has admin privileges.
+For simplicity, Basic Authentication is chosen as the method to authenticate users.

 ```shell
 docker compose exec -it web bash